Welcome back, Rush Limbaugh and the cutting edge of societal evolution, right before your very eyes here on the EIB network.

 This is what we ask.

-Also, uh uh Obama himself, in the speech, said, We have a choice.
+Also, Obama himself in the speech said, we have a choice.

-Now, Obama in this earlier in this speech, contrary to his earlier suggestion, Obama acknowledged in his speech today he had heard controversial remarks by the Reverend Jeremiah Wright.
+Now, Obama, earlier in this speech, contrary to his earlier suggestion, Obama acknowledged in his speech today he had heard controversial remarks by the Reverend Jeremiah Wright.

-He went on to say, you can play these Reverend Wright speeches all day long if you want, but that's not gonna get us anywhere, because if we're gonna go if we're gonna continue to do that, we're gonna continue to have the problem.
+He went on to say, you can play these Reverend Wright speeches all day long if you want, but that's not going to get us anywhere because if we're going to continue to do that, we're going to continue to have the problem.

-And I thought I heard a little bit of blackmail's too strong a word.
+And I thought I heard a little bit of blackmail is too strong a word.

 And we can change.